Welcome to Watling Street Primary School. Please use the 'Safeguarding Advice' button to see how we keep our children safe.

 English

-We have two exciting writing projects for the Autumn term one fiction unit based on the book How to train your dragon by Cressida Cowell and a non fiction unit based on the Romans - My life as a Roman Slave.
+We have three exciting writing projects for the Autumn term one fiction unit based on the book Book of Bok written by Neal Armstrong.
+The non fiction unit is based on the Romans - My life as a Roman Slave.
 We will be working hard on developing our sentence construction and grammatical features for a range of text.
-By the end of this half term we will have a better understanding of how to use fronted adverbials, as well as inverted commas to punctuate speech.
+We will investigate Kennings- a traditional Viking form of poetry.

-In whole class reading we will begin with the book Bill’s Pink Frock by Anne Fine, Malala Magic Pencil by Malala Yousafzai and Dragon Poems by Pie Corbett .
+In whole class reading we will read: Real life Mysteries, Bill’s Pink Frock by Anne Fine, Malala Magic Pencil by Malala Yousafzai and Dragon Poems by Pie Corbett .
 Please continue to support your child with their reading.
 Books and reading diaries should come into school daily.

 Maths